Patent Pariah Or Patent Power

 However, what Senator Marco Rubio has proposed is to effectuate this ban by means of legislation.
 This happened when U.S. Senator Marco Rubio actually filed legislation for an amendment to the National Defense Authorization Act, or NDAA, on 17th June 2019 which would prevent Huawei Technologies Co Ltd and other companies on the U.S.A’s watchlist for Security from seeking damages in U.S. patent courts, after the Chinese firm demanded that Verizon Communications Inc pay $1 billion to license the rights to patented technology.

-In 2018, the US - China trade deficit stood at around 419 billion USD.
+In 2018, the US-China trade deficit stood at around 419 billion USD.
 This trade deficit is increasing, right from 2012 where it stood at 315 billion USD.
 In order to reduce the trade deficit, tariffs were imposed on Chinese goods.
-For instance, on March 1, 2018 Donald Trump, POTUS, announced that he would impose tariffs of around 10% on steel imports and around 25% on aluminium.
+For instance, on March 1, 2018, Donald Trump, POTUS, announced that he would impose tariffs of around 10% on steel imports and around 25% on aluminum.
 On 6th July, the tariffs cost the Chinese around 34 billion USD.
-As a result, they cancelled soybeans.
-This series of measures and counter - measures have taken the form of what is known as the longest standoff between the US and China in the economic history of the world.
+As a result, they canceled soybeans.
+This series of measures and countermeasures have taken the form of what is known as the longest standoff between the US and China in the economic history of the world.
 One such victim of this trade war was Huawei.

 2. PROPOSED COUNTERMEASURES BY HUAWEI

 Huawei in this position has to take a stand.
 It has to decide whether it wants to fight a lengthy litigation battle and protect its right.
 Again, the outcome may not be very much favorable.
 Or Huawei may plan to prepare its exit.